Professional Driver Compensation

-According to findings from the latest truck driver pay survey undertaken by the American Trucking Associations (ATA); the standard driver pay inclusive of additional work benefits, increased to a figure of almost 58,000 dollars.
+According to findings from the latest professional driver compensation pay survey undertaken by the American Trucking Associations (ATA); the standard driver pay inclusive of additional work benefits, increased to a figure of almost 58,000 dollars.

 Additionally, trucking companies were giving out attractive hiring bonuses and enticing work benefits to attract new and retain the experienced haulers.